esplito/coding-notes/testing-accessibility/3-manual-accessibility-testing/notes.md

 > **Pay attention to how menus, text content, images, and interactive behavior changes as you zoom in and out.**

+#### 📝 Exercise: Identify Behavior when Zooming

+- Zoom in and navigate around home & about page on the CampSport website.

+Ak

 ## Useful resources
 - [WebAIM mailing list](https://webaim.org/discussion/)